Book Online 24/7

 Please reach us at 727-213-8811 if you cannot find an answer to your question.

-That depends on your skin, lifestyle, and how well you care of the eyeliner.
-Typically you would get a 6-week touch-up then a refresh touchup every 1-3 years because the pigment fades over time.
+That depends on many factors, such as your skin, lifestyle, and how well you care of the eyeliner.
+Typically you would get a 6-week touch-up then a refresh touch-up every 1-3 years because the pigment fades over time.

 Varies from person to person.
 Everybody is different.
 We use numbing cream, but some people still feel a little discomfort.
 Don't worry.
 Almost everyone makes it through.
 (Note: Eyeliner and lips are more sensitive than brows.)